nus-cs2103-AY2021S2/ip/docs/README.md

 ### `event` - Add Event task to the list

 One event task must be associated with one date, that is the date this event occurs.
 The event must be entered into the CLI with the following format
  `event (String description) /at (String containing date)`.
-The date must be in the following format  *"yyyy-mm-dd"* and it must be present in the string after the /at keyword, else the event cannot be parsed.
+The date must be in the following format  *"yyyy-mm-dd"* .It must be present in the string after the /at keyword, else the event cannot be parsed.
 The date can be anywhere so long as it comes after /at.
 If there are multiple different dates following the format specified earlier, only the earliest date will be the one parsed and associated with this event.
 After the adding the event to the list.
 When the task is displayed by the GUI, all occurrences of the associated date will be converted to a more readable format *'MMM-dd-yyyy'* .
 After entering the command,